sceckert/Data-and-Culture-Fall-2024/_week10/publishing-classics.md

 + Finally, browse some of the [bindings](http://www.everymanslibrarycollecting.com/flatback.html), [dust-jackets](http://www.everymanslibrarycollecting.com/jackets.html), and [advertisements](http://www.everymanslibrarycollecting.com/adverts.html) on the Collecting Everyman's Library project

 + Questions:
-    + What version of the "classics" emerges?
     + What did you glean about your particular publishing series?
+How does the publisher talk about the series?
+    + What do you notice about the material format of the books?
+Or the titles included?
     + What else did you notice about the Everyman Library series
     + How does it compare to what Walsh and Antoniak discuss in their article?